 Henry works in his father's hardware store, handles his chores at home and daydreams when the actors come to town.
 Never having seen a Vaudeville show makes the strangers even more fascinating to Henry.
 They bring elephants and zebras, and their own extraordinary personalities to upset the daily grind.

 Henry becomes pals with a couple of kids his age; the baseball mad Buster Keaton, star of the Three Keatons, and Lex Neal, the son of actors and a future film writer.
 Henry enjoys hanging out with his newfound friends.
 He is proud of the association and admires and is jealous of Buster.
 Henry longs to really belong in this group.
 He tries to put together his own juggling act without success.
 He tries to get Buster to teach him some of his tricks, but it is summer and Buster would much rather play baseball.
 While Henry sees only glamour in Buster's trade it appears Buster sees things about Henry's regular routine that have great appeal.
 For one thing, Buster's stated dream of becoming a mechanical engineer is at odds with his lack of education.

 The bond of friendship, along with the hurts youth can inflict on each other, are a part of each succeeding summer as the boys mature.
-Time passes and Henry comes to appreciate the life his family afford him.
+Time passes and Henry comes to appreciate the life his family affords him.
 He grows up to marry the girl he's always liked and retains a connection to his friend, Buster Keaton.

 The charming illustrations and the knowing text make all of the characters endearingly real in Bluffton.
 It brings to life an era long gone, but which deserves a place in our memory.
 A delightful story to share with children and a touchingly nostalgic tale for an adult curled up in their favourite reading chair.